richardjgowers/richardjgowers.github.io/about.md

 ---

-Formally a PhD student at Manchester University, now a postdoctoral research assistant at The University of Edinburgh.
+Formally a PhD student at Manchester University, and postdoctoral research assistant at The University of Edinburgh, I am now a postdoctoral research assistant the The University of New Hampshire!